hbmartin/react-mentions-ts/README.md

 - `mentions`: the mention occurrences extracted from the new value
 - `previousValue`: the markup string before the change
 - `trigger`: metadata about what caused the change. `trigger.type` is one of `'input'`, `'paste'`, `'cut'`, `'mention-add'`, or `'mention-remove'`, and, when available, `trigger.nativeEvent` references the originating DOM event (optional; do not rely on its exact shape).
 Regular text edits (typing, Backspace/Delete) use `trigger.type: 'input'`.

+#### onMentionSelectionChange payload

+`onMentionSelectionChange` receives an array of [`MentionSelection`](./src/types.ts) entries.
+The array is ordered by the mention positions in the current value and is empty when the caret/selection does not intersect with any mentions.
+Each entry includes:

+- All fields from `MentionOccurrence` (`id`, `display`, `childIndex`, `index`, `plainTextIndex`, and the resolved `data` item when available)
+- `plainTextStart` / `plainTextEnd`: the inclusive/exclusive plain-text boundaries of the mention
+- `serializerId`: identifies which `Mention` child produced the selection (useful when multiple triggers share an `id`)
+- `selection`: one of:
+  - `'inside'` – the caret is collapsed somewhere between the mention boundaries
+  - `'boundary'` – the caret is collapsed exactly on the start or end boundary
+  - `'partial'` – a range selection overlaps the mention without covering it completely
+  - `'full'` – the selection fully covers the mention

+The callback fires on every selection change, so you can keep live state in sync with caret movement.

 ### Mention Props